 Form 1-b: 2nd & 3rd Grades

 In addition to the morning classes, full enrollment in Form 1-b (2nd & 3rd grades) includes afternoon classes that extend learning to Latin, History, Art, and Choir.

 In our multi-sensory and interdisciplinary Latin & Early Modern History with Art class, students will learn Latin through song and play, hear and narrate living history stories, study art and artists related to the history they are studying, and make their own original works of art in response.
 Learn more.

 In Children’s Choir, students age 7 to 12 will sing and perform hymns, folk songs, and other classic choral works.
 Students will learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
 The program will focus on music appreciation, fun, and the glorification of God through music.
 Choir class will meet weekly and choir students will participate in special performances once or twice a year.

 Learning at Home

-At home, parents reinforce English Language Arts, Spanish, and Latin lessons using suggested activities from the class teacher, and students also benefit from practicing choir pieces at home as well.
+At home, parents reinforce English Language Arts, Spanish, Math, and Latin lessons using suggested activities from the class teacher, and students also benefit from practicing choir pieces at home as well.
 Parents can also extend learning from the Kaleidoscope class if they choose, but that is optional.

-Families may elect to implement a comprehensive, grade-level math curriculum of their choice at home.
+If families choose not to enroll their Form 1 students in one of our math courses, or if we don’t offer the course suiting your child’s current needs, families may elect to implement a comprehensive, grade-level math curriculum of their choice at home.
 BHSC teachers recommend any one of these three great math programs for elementary grades: (listed in alphabetical order)